priyasingh1501/Lyfe/VERCEL_DEPLOYMENT.md

-# ⚡ Vercel Deployment Guide for Lyfe App
+# ⚡ Vercel Deployment Guide for Untangle App

 ## 🎯 **Deployment Strategy: Frontend on Vercel + Backend on Railway**